rei/rei-cedar-docs/docs/components/filmstrip/README.md

 ### Don't Use When
 ### Implementation

--  EXAMPLE 1 : code example
+-  EXAMPLE 3 : code example

 ### Anatomy of Default variant

--  wireframe

-### Accessibility

 May use these